Breaking Data Silos: Towards Open and Scalable Mobility Foundation Models via Generative Continual Learning: Preliminaries

-Following the standard practice in language modeling, the training objective for mobility foundation models is formulated as a next‐location prediction task.
+\paragraph{\textbf{Model Training via Next-Token Prediction}} Following the standard practice in language modeling, the training objective for mobility foundation models is formulated as a next‐location prediction task.
 Given a partial trajectory \(\{z_1, \dots, z_{t-1}\}\), the model aims to predict the next location \(l_t\), where \(l_t\) represents the spatial component of the upcoming step in the trajectory.
 Formally, the training objective is defined as maximizing the log-likelihood of the observed sequence:

 where $\theta$ denotes the model parameters.
 This objective allows the model to learn rich dependencies across spatial locations, temporal patterns, and contextual semantics, and serves as the core pretraining strategy for mobility foundation models.